Technique and Technology

 10. Biometrics.
 It consists of the identification and massive processing of physical traits and behaviors of human beings, using computer systems, to feed identity records and surveillance systems.
 This requires knowledge of computer science, anatomy and psychology, as well as engineering and other applied sciences.

-You may be interested: Atomic Bomb
+You may be interested: ROM Memory

 Continue with: Technological field